 Visiting Shwedagon Pagoda in the daytime

-I also saw the stupa in the daytime and whilst you can still marvel at the jaw-dropping majestic religious complex, it was much more crowded, more people talking and just didn’t have the same meditative qualities as it did when i visited Shwedagon Pagoda at sunrise.
+Shwedagon Pagoda is one of the most impressive religious landmarks in Asia no matter what time of day you visit.
+However, I did see the stupa in the daytime, and, whilst you can still marvel at the jaw-dropping majestic complex, it was much more crowded with more people talking.
+It just didn’t have the same meditative qualities as it did when i visited Shwedagon Pagoda at sunrise.
 You will be stopped by many groups of school children who are super keen to practice their english on a real Westerner, very polite and friendly.

 SHWEDAGON PAGODA: WHAT YOU NEED TO KNOW